Aeroduel/server/ROADMAP.md

 read data but do not allow clients to write, not even when joining matches (the server will handle that if the endpoint for joining a match does not fail).

+### Documentation
+Write up a detailed markdown API.md for the server endpoints.
+This helps other developers understand the server when forking and editing the code, perhaps even to use the API in their own projects.

 ## Todo

 ### RC Plane Registration/Linking